Desert camping in Morocco has been one of my greatest adventures yet.

 What to expect at a Sahara desert camp

-Being out in the middle of the Sahara is the very best part of the desert camping in Morocco experience.
+Being out in the middle of the Sahara is the very best part of the desert camping experience.
 You can walk to the top of nearby sand dunes and see the desert go on for miles and miles in every direction.

 It’s very peaceful, and if you wander away from the campsite a little, you’ll find almost complete silence.
 This is especially powerful at night if you’re lucky enough to have clear skies.